Felacc/linked-lists/README.md

 # linked-lists
-Implementation of singly and doubly linked lists in Java.
+Implementations of singly and doubly linked lists in Java.

 Assignment 2 for the ICS-124 (Algorithms and Data Structures) course at Camosun College.